 Tesla’s Autopilot warnings, and the company’s admonitions about not using the system without keeping hands on the wheel and eyes on the road, do not mean the system is safe from misuse.
 Following the first Tesla fatality in 2016, the National Traffic Safety Board reported the driver was at fault for not paying attention and for “overreliance on vehicle automation.”
 The NTSB also reported at the time that Tesla “could have taken further steps to prevent the system’s misuse,” Reuters reported.

-The NTSB and the National Highway Traffic Safety Administration (NHTSA) are both investigating this month’s accident.
+The National Highway Traffic Safety Administration (NHTSA) is also investigating the accident.